CLF-RL: Control Lyapunov Function Guided Reinforcement Learning: Reference-Guided Reward Shaping

 \textit{\underline{Training Procedure:}} We use \textit{IsaacLab}, a GPU-accelerated simulation framework built on top of NVIDIA Isaac Sim, with its development initiated from the \textit{Orbit} framework~\cite{mittal2023orbit}.
 For policy training, we use the PPO implementation from Robotics System Lab RL library~\cite{rudin2022learning}.

-All training use the same set of terrain settings, robot models, and domain randomization parameters.
+All training, including baseline and CLF-based results, use the same set of terrain settings, robot models, and domain randomization parameters.
 To improve policy robustness and facilitate transfer to hardware, we apply domain randomization to physical properties such as link masses, static and dynamic friction coefficients, and the center of mass position.
 Additionally, external perturbations are introduced by applying randomized velocity impulses in the \(x\) and \(y\) directions to the base link at fixed time intervals.
 Training is conducted over a range of commanded velocities, with linear velocity \( v_x \in [-0.75, 0.75] \) and yaw rate \( \omega_z \in [-0.5, 0.5] \).
 Given a commanded velocity, $v^d$, the reference trajectory is either retrieved from the precomputed gait library by selecting the closest matching forward velocity in the case of HZD, or generated online using the analytic form of the H-LIP gait library, which provides closed-form solutions across the velocity space.
+For both versions, we used the same reward listed under Table \ref{table:reward_coef}.

-The baseline policy is trained with a manually designed reward composed of several heuristic terms.
-These include tracking of linear $x$, $y$ and angular yaw velocity, while penalizing vertical velocity, angular velocity about the $x$ and $y$ axes, joint accelerations, joint velocities, joint torques, and abrupt changes in actions.
-The reward also discourages deviations from an upright base orientation and enforces joint limit compliance.
-Additional terms encourage behaviors such as staying upright (``stay alive"), avoiding foot slip during contact, maintaining a nominal hip posture and torso height, ensuring adequate foot clearance, and regulating contact scheduling.
-Furthermore, the policy is penalized for deviations of the arm and torso joints from predefined reference configurations.
+The custom baseline policy is trained using a manually designed reward function composed of multiple heuristic terms.
+These include tracking linear velocities in the $x$ and $y$ directions as well as angular yaw velocity, while penalizing vertical velocity, angular velocities about the $x$ and $y$ axes, joint accelerations, joint velocities, joint torques, and abrupt changes in actions.
+The reward also discourages deviations from an upright base orientation and enforces compliance with joint limits.
+Additional terms promote behaviors such as maintaining an upright posture, preventing foot slip during contact, preserving nominal hip and torso positions, ensuring sufficient foot clearance, and regulating contact timing.
+Finally, the policy is penalized for deviations of the arm and torso joints from predefined reference configurations.